-Upper-Level Mathematics MTH390 Transfer Credit 3 Credits
+MTH390 Upper-Level Mathematics Transfer Credit

 This course is used only as a way to accept credit for a course transferred from another college or university.
+No courses below the 300 level will be accepted.
 This course is available only when the student has taken a class not offered by Central Penn.

-MTH405 Game Theory and Decision-Making 3 Credits This course is an exploration of the history, theoretical foundations, and applications of game theory.
+MTH405 Game Theory and Decision-Making 3 Credits

+This course is an exploration of the history, theoretical foundations, and applications of game theory.
 Students will cover the essential concepts of game theory and relevant strategies for decision-making in a variety of situations.
 Emphasis is placed on understanding the prisoner's dilemma and the study of how competitors act, react, and interact in pursuit of their own self-interest.